Mrityuanjaya/Namaste-React/README.md

 # Q10. browserslist in package.json?
 # A10.
 Parcel uses this for Compatibility with browsers (can be customized according to the countries, browsers, specific versions of browsers, etc)

+# Q11.
+Babel is an npm package (or library) used to transpile JSX code to React.CreateElement() which further gets convert to JS so that the browser can understand it.
+Babel also transpiles ES6 code for older versions of browsers.

+# JSX => React.CreateElement() => ReactElement (i.e. JS Object) => HTML Element (when we use render function on JS object)
+# JSX is not HTML in JavaScript, it just has similar syntax to HTML or XML

+# Q12.
+What is Component Composition?
+# A12.
+Wrapping a component inside another component is Component Composition.